muhanzhang/IGMC/README.md

-IGPL -- Inductive Graph Pattern Learning from Recommender Systems
+IGPL -- Inductive Graph Pattern Learning for Recommender Systems
 ===============================================================================

 About